aeckar/usf-cse-resources/exercises/COP3514_project6.md

 ### **Tokenizing**

 There are many ways to do this part.
-The goal is to compare every word in the original string with your new sorted and filtered array of words.
+The goal is to compare every word in the original string with the new sorted and filtered array of words.
-The token is equal to how far into the sorted array you go before you find the current word in the array.
+The token is equal to how far into the sorted array the current word is located.
 Here's an example:

 Say the current word in the string is "two" and my sorted array of words is `one three two`.
 You would need to go 3 elements deep to find the word "two", therefore the token is 3.

-You can use a `for` loop to match a given word with its position in the sorted array.
+A `for` loop can be used to match a given word with its position in the sorted array.
 Use the comparison function used for the sorting algorithm to find when the two words are equal.

 ### Below are some common issues when tokenizing and potential fixes: